Nursing

 Pre-Nursing Requirements

-3. SAT (math and verbal scores only) or ACT (composite score) by the application deadline.
-Students with an Associate or Bachelor's degree will not be required to have SAT/ACT scores in order to apply.
+- SAT (math and verbal scores only) or ACT (composite score) by the application deadline.
+Students with an associate or bachelor's degree will not be required to have SAT/ACT scores in order to apply.

 Students meeting the selection criteria are not guaranteed admission to the Nursing program.
 Since enrollment in the Nursing program is limited, those students meeting pre-nursing requirements will be evaluated by the nursing department using the nursing admission worksheet and the most qualified students will be selected.
 The nursing department selects two cohorts annually - Fall and Spring semester.
 All documentation (ACT/SAT scores, TEAS scores, etc.) must be submitted by the application deadline.
 The selection process for the Fall cohort takes place in February with students being notified by email of their status in the class in late March.
-The selection process for the spring cohort takes place in October with students being notified by email of their status in the class in mid November.
-Beginning Spring 2024, Dalton State will accept transfer credit from the Technical College System of Georgia colleges for Biology 2251K, 2252K, and 2260K for new students.
-Students transferring from colleges who do not receive transfer credit have the option of taking a challenge exam through the Biology department or may choose to retake the courses.
+The selection process for the spring cohort takes place in October with students being notified by email of their status in the class in mid-November.
+Students transferring through the biology department or may choose to retake the courses.
 This should be completed before the application deadline.

 Selection Criteria

-4. Completion of the Associate Degree Nursing Application (found on the ASN web page on the DSC web site) between November 1 - February 1 for the fall cohort or July 1 - October 1 for the spring cohort.
+- Completion of the associate degree Nursing Application (found on the ASN web page on the DSC web site) between November 1 - March 1 for the fall cohort or July 1 - October 1 for the spring cohort.

-5. Applicants must score a minimum of the 60th percentile or abo ve on the TEAS Test (overall percentage score) to be eligible for class selection.
+- Applicants must score a minimum of the 60th percentile or above on the TEAS Test (overall percentage score) to be eligible for class selection.
 TEAS scores must be obtained within the last three years and must be submitted by the application deadline.
 Applicants who take the TEAS test at another testing site are responsible for having official scores sent to the Nursing Department administrative Assistant by the application deadline.

 Former nursing students desiring to re-enter the nursing sequence and transfer students will be considered on a space available basis and MUST meet the current catalog requirements (including the 2.75 overall GPA).
 Students withdrawing from the nursing sequence must notify the nursing department administrative assistant to be eligible for re-entry into the program.